DataFire/Integrations/integrations/generated/google_webmasters/README.md

 #### Input
 * input `object`
   * siteUrl **required** `string`: The URI of the property as defined in Search Console.
-Examples: http://www.example.com/ or android-app://com.example/
+Examples: http://www.example.com/ or android-app://com.example/ Note: for property-sets, use the URI that starts with sc-set: which is used in Search Console URLs.
   * alt `string` (values: json): Data format for the response.
   * fields `string`: Selector specifying which fields to include in a partial response.
   * key `string`: API key.
 Your API key identifies your project and provides you with API access, quota, and reports.
 Required unless you provide an OAuth 2.0 token.
   * oauth_token `string`: OAuth 2.0 token for the current user.
   * prettyPrint `boolean`: Returns response with indentations and line breaks.
-  * quotaUser `string`: Available to use for quota purposes for server-side applications.
-Can be any arbitrary string assigned to a user, but should not exceed 40 characters.
-Overrides userIp if both are provided.
+  * quotaUser `string`: An opaque string that represents a user for quota purposes.
+Must not exceed 40 characters.
-  * userIp `string`: IP address of the site where the request originates.
-Use this if you want to enforce per-user limits.
+  * userIp `string`: Deprecated.
+Please use quotaUser instead.

 #### Output
 *Output schema unknown*